Asheville, North Carolina

 The Adult Forum

-with Tim Owings
+The Infancy Narratives with Tim Owings

 What would the Advent and Christmastide seasons look and feel like without the stories in the first two chapters of Luke’s Gospel?
 No visit by Gabriel to the Virgin Mary, no Magnificat, no shepherds or angel chorus singing “Gloria,” no Bethlehem stable, and no baby Jesus in a musty manger.
 To our great joy and wonder, those and other treasured stories are the gifts Luke gives the Church.
 In this 4-week study, we’ll journey through these first two chapters of Luke’s Gospel, asking why Luke might have felt the need to tell us about our Lord’s birth.
 How did he come to learn these stories that Mark omits and that Matthew and John do not seem to know?
 And most importantly, how do these stories function as a prelude to the rest of Luke’s Gospel?